Every feature in CoPa

 Exportable, formatted records

-Generate a PDF of any thread, date range, or category in two taps.
+Generate a PDF of any date range in two taps.
 Exports include sender, recipient, server timestamp, and content, formatted for legal use.
-Cryptographic verification metadata is included on every export so a reviewing attorney or judge can confirm the file hasn't been altered after generation.
+Every export is GPG-signed for tamper detection (more on that below).

 Audit trails on schedule changes and approvals